r-lib/roxygen2/vignettes/rd.md

 ## Sections

 You can add arbitrary sections to the documentation for any object with the `@section` tag.
 This is a useful way of breaking a long details section into multiple chunks with useful headings.
-Section titles should be in sentence case and must be followed a colon.
+Section titles should be in sentence case and must be followed by a colon.
 Titles may only take one line.

 ```r